Reflecting local priorities through multidimensional indicators of development

 Other research includes profiling the local government systems of the 53 counties of the Commonwealth (www.clgf.org.uk/Country-profiles) as well as reports on Education and Rural Development in the 11th Five year plan of Jharkhand for the Planning Commission of India/ Institute for Human Development (www.ihdindia.org) and the Employability of Social Science Doctoral Researchers here at Birmingham.

-He is active in the Development Studies Association, as Research Student Representative www.devstud.org.uk, and as Membership Secretary for the International Association for Ladakh Studies www.ladakhstudies.org.
+He is active in the Development Studies Association, as Research Student Representative www.devstud.org.uk, and as treasurer for the Human Development and Capabilities Association www.hd-ca.org.
 For many years, he directed the University Choirs at the Universities of Liverpool and Bath and still enjoys a good sing whenever possible.

 The role of Social capital in the Sectoral System of Innovation, the Case of Vazakkulam Pineapple, Kerala, South India Eldis Research seminar series University of Bradford, 2010 Indhira Gandhi Institute for Development Research, Mumbai 2009